 All you’ve to do is to submit a certificate of your new business with the State Minister.
 An entrepreneur can either apply online, drop a mail, or visit the office in person to build a new LLC.

-Important Statistics: When You Form an LLC in South Dakota!
+Important Statistics: When You Start an LLC in South Dakota!

 - Corporate tax rate: 0 percent